 - get enough sleep — aim for at least 7 hours of sleep every night

-- exercise — aim for at least 75 vigorous minutes of activity or 150 minutes moderate aerobic activity each week
+- exercise — aim for at least 75 vigorous minutes of activity or 150 minutes of moderate aerobic activity each week

 - eat a diet rich in fruits, vegetables, and essential fatty acids (found in oily fish) — these are full of nutrients that keep your brain healthy and help balance your hormones